Some Error Analysis for the Quantum Phase Estimation Algorithms: Inexact Unitary Operators

 \section{Inexact Unitary Operators}

 Another important, but common, scenario is when the unitary operator can not be implemented exactly.
 For instance, the total Hamiltonian can be written as the sum of $L$ local Hamiltonians,

-and one can assume that the unitary operator for each Hamiltonian term $h_\ell$ can be implemented exactly \cite{childs2021theory,poulin_trotter_2014,babbush_chemical_2015}.
-Among the many methods that have been developed to approximate the unitary operator $U=\exp(iH)$, perhaps the simplest method is the Trotter splitting.
+and one can assume that the unitary operator for each Hamiltonian term $h_\ell$ can be implemented exactly \cite{Lloyd1996}. {Such algorithms are known as Hamiltonian simulations, and they have been a rapidly growing area of interest \cite{childs2021theory,poulin_trotter_2014,babbush_chemical_2015,Berry2015,Low2017,Low2018,Low2019,campbell2019random,Berry2020,ouyang2020compilation,Chen2021,Su2021,An2021,an2021time,Watkins2022}. } Among the many methods that have been developed to approximate the unitary operator $U=\exp(iH)$, perhaps the simplest method is the Trotter splitting.
 One first regards the computation of $U$ as a time integration, and divides the time interval into $r$ segments, with step size

 For each time integration, the unitary operator is approximated by,

 where the product is composed of terms $\ef{i \tau c_j h_j}$ with each $j \in [L]$ and each $c_j$ being a real coefficient.
 One such example is the second-order symmetric splitting,